dantheman213/java-spring-gradle-docker-mvc-rest-starter-app/README.md

 #### Listen from your IDE

 Start the debug profile here and it should listen to your breakpoints after the docker image has been built and is running.

+### Managing Secrets

+Does your application have state data you need to inject at runtime?
+Create a file in your project root called `secrets.env`.
+Then uncomment the lines in `docker-compose.yml` mentioning `secrets.env`.
+Compose will read this file to be loaded at container start.
+You can add environment variables to be injected into your container at runtime.
+Check out `secrets.env.example` in order to see some practical examples.

+Compatible with clouds like AWS, GCP, and Heroku in addition to services like Compose, Swarm, ECS, or Kubernetes.

 ## FAQs